-As your business grows, manually keeping track of your prospects and customers with spreadsheets and random notes in different places becomes, well, if not impossible … Extremely difficult.
+As your business grows, manually keeping track of your prospects and customers with spreadsheets and random notes in different places becomes near impossible.

-Not only is this type of system time- and energy-consuming to manage, things start slipping through the cracks at an alarming rate.
+Not only is this type of system time- and energy-consuming to manage, but things also start slipping through the cracks at an alarming rate.
 This only serves to exhaust your team and disappoint to your customers.

 What does CRM stand for?

-CRM stands for “Customer Relationship Management.”
-A company’s CRM stores all of its interactions with potential and existing customers.
-That means everything from someone’s first visit to your website (and what they did while they were there) to the exact time they opened your sales proposal and how long they looked at it.
+CRM stands for “customer relationship management.”
+A company’s CRM stores all interactions with potential and existing customers — everything from someone’s first visit to your website and activity on your website to the exact time they opened your sales proposal and how long they looked at it.